Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Additionally, design patterns facilitate cooperation and understanding within development teams by providing a standard language for developers to communicate.

-23. How do you address data privacy and protection concerns in your architectural designs?
+23. How are data privacy and protection concerns addressed in architectural designs?

 Ans:

-24. Describe your experience with designing for extensibility and modifiability in software systems.
+24. What experience is there with designing for extensibility and modifiability in software systems?

 Ans: